JetBrains-Research/paddle/README.md

   This allows Paddle to save a significant amount of hard drive space, especially in the case of a multi-project build with several environments targeting the same Python package with different versions.
 - **Paddle is fully supported in the PyCharm IDE.**
-  You can use an old-fashioned command line interface, or choose a preferred brand-new plugin for [PyCharm](https://www.jetbrains.com/pycharm/), a popular IDE for Python developed by [JetBrains](https://www.jetbrains.com/).
+  You can use an old-fashioned command line interface or choose a preferred brand-new plugin for [PyCharm](https://www.jetbrains.com/pycharm/), a popular IDE for Python developed by [JetBrains](https://www.jetbrains.com/).
 - **Paddle is an extensible general-purpose build system by its nature.**